Winged monkeys: In psychology

-The term flying monkey has been used in psychology to refer to enablers of an abusive person, such as a narcissist or a sociopath.
-It particularly indicates someone who does work on the behalf of the abuser, as the winged monkeys do for the witch in the original book.
+The term flying monkey has been used in popular psychology to refer to enablers of an abusive person, such as a narcissist or a sociopath.
+It particularly indicates someone who does work on the behalf of the abuser, as the Winged monkeys do for the witch in the original book.

 The abuser will typically use family, friends, or coworkers who are loyal and/or subservient to them as flying monkeys to subvert or attack their intended targets.
 The flying monkey may act as a courier of information between parties, or as someone who pleads the case on behalf of the abuser.
 The flying monkeys themselves might buy into the abuser's false personality, might be too afraid of the abuser to stand up to them, or may themselves suffer from a mental disorder that the abuser exploits, such as having narcissistic or sociopathic tendencies themselves.